 Election preparation does not end in November.
 This framework for this guide was created by stakeholders in the student voting space in October 2020, who considered the question “How might we prepare to support campus stakeholders in processing and responding to a tumultuous post-election season?”
 This is a synthesis of their ideas, now updated to meet the context of the 2024 election.

-Student Voting and College Political Campaign Related Activities in 2024
+Voting and College Political Campaign-Related Activities in America’s 250th Year

-This issue brief from the American Council on Education is a thorough explanation of institutional obligations to encourage and enable electoral engagement.
+This issue brief from the American Council on Education is designed to help institutions protect student civic participation while navigating administrative scrutiny and evolving state policies.
 If you have questions about what is and is not allowable for your institution and the people who work there, this is a good place to start.

 Minnesota Secretary of State – Postsecondary Elections Resources